 Precinct Studies are simply a closer look at a portion-or precinct-of the campus.
 This process allowed for testing of potential solutions that addressed current needs and options that provided flexibility for future needs.
-The three areas selected for study were Academic Life, Student Life, and Athletics and Recreation.
-By involving members of the campus community and responding to their critiques and suggestions, the Precinct Studies provided plans that reflected the vision and the practical needs of the campus community.
+The topic areas selected for study were Sustainability and Infrastructure, Open Space and Landscape, and Mobility and Accessibility.
+An additional and parallel Academic and Administrative Space Utilization Study performed by Ayers Saint Gross' Space Analytics Studio also helped inform how these topics were addressed.